-UMass Boston has started the design and construction on three new facilities to be located on the existing Boston Campus: an Integrated Sciences Complex, a general academic building, and the Edward M. Kennedy Institute for the United States Senate (the "Kennedy Institute").
+UMass Boston is nearing completion on three new facilities located on its campus: an Integrated Sciences Complex which is opening in the Winter and Spring of 2015, a general academic building scheduled to open in the Fall of 2015, and the Edward M. Kennedy Institute for the United States Senate (the "Kennedy Institute"), expected to open in the Spring of 2015.
 The Integrated Science Complex and the general academic building will both be operated by the Boston Campus.
 The Kennedy Institute will be operated by a charitable organization registered in the District of Columbia going by the same name and will be owned by the Authority.
-The Kennedy Institute will operate as a civic, academic, and research institution focused on the study of the United States Senate.
+The Kennedy Institute will operate as a civic, academic and research institution focused on the study of the United States Senate.
 Although the Kennedy Institute will have broad public access and will be available for target groups outside of the University, one of the primary purposes of the Kennedy Institute is to enhance the academic and research environment available to the students and faculty of the University.
 Due to the multi-purpose nature of the Kennedy Institute, the University's annual financial commitment for the capital and operating expenses of the Kennedy Institute is limited to approximately \$1.25 million.